tiliarou/tinfoil-1/README.md

 Requires a configured `nut` server.
 See [here](https://github.com/blawar/nut/#usb-server-for-dz) for details.

 #### NUT SERVER
 Requires a configured `nut` server.
 See [here](https://github.com/blawar/nut/#server-gui) for details.
-Always ensure you are running the latest NUT server with DZ.
+Always ensure you are running the latest NUT server with Tinfoil.

 ## Trouble shooting